AlexandreC6/Quizz-app/README.md

 ## Description

-The goal of this project is to code a BMI calculator from the values entered by a user.
+The goal of this project is to code a quiz that displays different messages and colors depending on the results of the quiz.